Keeping Juvenile Cases in the Juvenile Court System

 North Carolina Raised the Age for Juvenile Offenders Starting December 2019

 Prior to 2017, 16 and 17-year-olds were legally considered adults in North Carolina’s court system.
 A 16-year-old boy or girl who was arrested for a crime would be booked into an adult jail and face adult criminal charges.

 In June 2017, North Carolina’s General Assembly changed the law.
 Through the Juvenile Justice Reinvestment Act, the age for criminal responsibility in adult court was raised to 18 years.
 Beginning on December 1, 2019, juvenile courts will have jurisdiction over delinquency cases of 16 and 17-year-olds who commit misdemeanors and non-violent felonies.
 If someone of this age commits a violent felony or motor vehicle offense, however, then their case will remain in adult court.

 Call a Charlotte Juvenile Defense Lawyer Today

-If your teenager was arrested and entered into the juvenile justice system, call Randall & Stump, PLLC as soon as possible.
+If your teenager was arrested and entered into the juvenile justice system, call Randall & Stump, Criminal Defense Attorneys as soon as possible.
 We understand that teens make mistakes – even serious ones.
 We do not believe a lack of experience and judgement should ruin their futures, which is why we will dedicate ourselves to your child’s case and do everything in our power to obtain the best possible outcome.